rkayakr/sbitx/README.md

 ****Download The 32 Bit Image****
 -----
 A 32 bit image will be available in the future.
-It is highly advised to NOT use 32 bit because support for the operating system will no longer provide security patches or feature enhancements in June 2024.
+It is highly advised to NOT use 32 bit because support for the operating system no longer provides security patches or feature enhancements as of June 2024.

 The 32 bit version will be provided for experimental use or to reload back to the stock configuration.